Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 Once your setup is successful and you execute tests, the result will be something like this:

-At end of test you will see below output:
+At the end of the test you will see below output:

 ```
 ==============================